GhostAIDLP/GhostAI_DLP/README_REDTEAM_BERT.md

-# GhostAI DLP - Algorithmic Red Teaming & BERT Jailbreak Detection
+# GhostAI firewall - Algorithmic Red Teaming & BERT Jailbreak Detection

 ## 🚀 **New Features Overview**

-This document describes the advanced algorithmic red teaming system and lightweight BERT-based jailbreak detection that has been added to GhostAI DLP.
+This document describes the advanced algorithmic red teaming system and lightweight BERT-based jailbreak detection that has been added to GhostAI firewall.
 The system now includes:

 - **🤖 Lightweight BERT Model** for jailbreak detection (33.6 KB)
 - **🎯 Algorithmic Red Teaming Engine** with continuous attack generation